 HK$1,000,000 - 1,500,000

 Another Chinese expatriate artist in Paris, Pan Yuliang is renowned as the first Chinese female painter to explore techniques and styles of the West; she also was the first female artist to enter the Shanghai Art School.
 Self Portrait reveals how she imbued Western oil painting with Chinese aesthetics.
-Pan fused animated lines, a distant feature in Chinese ink convention, and vibrant color from the Impressionists.
+Pan fused animated lines, a distant feature in Chinese ink convention, and vibrant colour from the Impressionists.
 This work is iconic of Pan Yuliang's paintings, as she is renowned for being her own model.
 Depicting herself holding a brush with a palette at the side, this work also signifies Pan's self-consciousness as an innovative female artist.
 Indeed, the pose illustrates her strong character and stance towards her work, despite the criticism her avant-garde work sparked in her country.

 Liu Haisu (Chinese, 1896-1994)